 However, given that there are over 72 million active users using WordPress today, it’s clear which platform rules.

-While the other blogging platforms are generally all pretty OK, nothing has ever come close to matching the freedom and customization options that WordPress offers.
+While the other platforms are generally all pretty OK, nothing has ever come close to matching the freedom and customization options that WordPress offers.
 So without a doubt, go with WordPress.
 Especially when you are just starting out.

 HOLD UP!
 At this point, you don’t need to install nor download anything – I’ll show you this in a minute, but first…